argoproj/argo-cd/docs/operator-manual/server-commands/argocd-server.md

 ## argocd-server

-Run the argocd API server
+Run the ArgoCD API server

 ### Synopsis

-Run the argocd API server
+The API server is a gRPC/REST server which exposes the API consumed by the Web UI, CLI, and CI/CD systems.
+This command runs API server in the foreground.
+It can be configured by following options.

 ```
 argocd-server [flags]